Metal Casting - 2 | Mechanical Engineering SSC JE (Technical) PDF Download

 Cold chamber die casting

-• In cold chamber process, molten metal is processed into the injection cylinder (short chamber).
+• In the cold chamber process, molten metal is processed into the injection cylinder (short chamber).
 The shot chamber is not heated, hence the term cold chamber.

-• The machines may be horizontal or vertical in which case the shot chamber is vertical and the machine is similar to a vertical press.
+• The machines may be horizontal or vertical, in which case the shot chamber is vertical and the machine is similar to a vertical press.

-• The main difference between these two is that in the hot chamber die casting, the heating furnace for the liquid metal is integral with the die casting machine,
+• The main difference between these two is that in the hot chamber die casting, the heating furnace for the liquid metal is integral with the die casting machine.

 Metal Casting - 2 | Mechanical Engineering SSC JE (Technical)